hulaloop/Introduction-to-Python/README.md

 ======

-Below, please find the chronological order of the lesson plans and the practice problems that go along with each subject:
+Below, please find the chronological order of the lesson plans and the practice problems that go along with each subject (from easiest to hardest):

 1. Intro to Turtle - Intro to Turtle Problems
-2. Intro to Loops - Turtle - Lists-Problems, Lists2-Problems, Counting Methods, Counting Vowels
+2. Intro to Loops - Turtle -Counting Methods, Lists-Problems, Lists2-Problems, Counting Vowels
 3. Intro to Branching - Branching Problems, Primes
 4. Intro to Splitting - Splitting Problems, Pig Latin Translator